Combinatorics of $(q,y)$-Laguerre polynomials and their moments: Combinatorial interpretation of -Laguerre polynomials

 We have a bijection

-where $\lambda'=(\lambda_1,\cdots,\lambda_k)$ and $A'=\cup_{i=1}^kA_i$, which also satisfies the requirement for applying the folklore statement~\eqref{folklore}:
+where $\lambda'=(\lambda_1,\dots,\lambda_k)$ and $A'=\bigcup_{i=1}^kA_i$, which also satisfies the requirement for applying the folklore statement~\eqref{folklore}:

 All this holds only if for the bipartition $A=A_0\uplus A'$ it is guaranteed that $\min A_0<\min A'$.
 This is where the derivative $\mathcal{D}_q$ comes into play.
-Derivation for collection of structures means that the minimum element of the underlying set of a structure is tagged and no longer counted in the $w$-valuation of the base set.
-In the present situation that only structures are considered where tagging the minimum element of $\lambda$ means the same as tagging the minimum element of $\lambda_0$.
-This shows that \eqref{diffeq} holds. \end{itemize} We hence complete the proof. \end{proof}
+Differentiation for a collection of structures means that the minimum element of the underlying set of a structure is tagged and no longer counted in the $w$-valuation of the base set.
+In the present situation, this implies that only structures are considered where tagging the minimum element of $\lambda$ means the same as tagging the minimum element of $\lambda_0$.
+This shows that \eqref{diffeq} holds.\qedhere \end{itemize} \end{proof}